patternfly/patternfly-react/packages/patternfly-3/patternfly-react/CONTRIBUTING.md

 $ git push origin my-branch
 ```

-8. Create a Demo Storybook

-    - For PatternFly 3, you'll want to export Storybook in your fork and note the Storybook url generated.
-      ```text
-      $ yarn storybook:build
-      $ yarn storybook:deploy
-      ```

-9. Create a Pull Request
+8. Create a Pull Request

 [Open a pull request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `master` branch.
 Please be sure to include all of the following in your PR:

 - Any relevant issues associated with this pull request (`enhancement` issues, `bug` issues, etc.)
 - Storybook and Documentation
   - Include a link to the design documentation in the [PatternFly Pattern Library](http://www.patternfly.org/pattern-library/) if it exists.
 If a PatternFly design does not exist yet, then provide a description that explains when the component would be used and what goal or task it helps to accomplish.

-  - for PatternFly 3, include the generated Storybook url. (from **Step 8**)
+A link to the PatternFly 3 Storybook will be automatically generated and posted as a comment after the pull request build is complete.

 Once your pull request has been reviewed, if all conditions above have been met your pull request will be approved and merged.